SubZero1770788/pokemongame/README.md

 ## General Information
- In order to register Choose username between 5 and 12 characters.
+ In order to register choose username between 5 and 12 characters.
 The password should be strong (small/big letters, special characters and numbers).
  For example 'Pa$$w0rd'
  I've undertook creation of this project in order to learn more about creating API and developmnet in technologies listed below